 Animal control officers capture stray animals, investigate cases of animal mistreatment, enforce licensing regulations, and provide care to animals in their custody.
-This position allows for a high level of direct contact with animals, so it is critical that officers take all proper safety precautions to minimize the chance of injury.
-A degree in an animal related field or criminology is preferred for officers, though a high school diploma or GED may be sufficient.
-There are several certification program options.
+This position allows for a high level of direct contact with animals, so it is critical that officers take all proper safety precautions to minimize chances of injury.
+A degree in an animal-related field or criminology is preferred for officers, but a high school diploma or GED may be sufficient with the proper certification.
 A strong knowledge of animal behavior and first aid is critical for those seeking a position in this field.
-Salary for animal control officers averages about $32,000 per year, though upper level investigators and managers can earn more than $50,000 per year.

-Animal lawyers may be involved with a variety of cases that may involve defining legal protections for animals and their welfare.
-Lawyers must complete graduate training to earn their Juris Doctor degree, plus they must successfully pass the bar exam to become licensed to practice in their home state.
-The median annual wage for lawyers is $112,760 according to the Bureau of Labor Statistics.
+Animal lawyers handle cases that involve legal protections for animals and their welfare.
+Lawyers must complete law school and successfully pass the bar exam to become licensed to practice in their home state.
+Many lawyers practice in the private sector and incorporate animal law into their practice.